jacobdbrown4/jacob_brown/_pages/log.md

 * **Wednesday**:
   * improved one of my drc functions.
 Found a bug from it too, actually.
 * **Thursday**:
+  * worked on drc and started testing it with some bigger designs.
+  * started installing Vivado 2019.1 to build Andy's RISC-V design
 * **Friday**:
+  * triplicated a ECEN 220 project and ran the drc on it.
+Found some interesting things (possibly bugs in the replication)
+  * tried building Andy's tcl and python scripts but got stopped by errors

 ### Week 9: June 21, 2021
 * **Weekly Goals**: